JamieMoriarty/personal-website/README.md

 ### Build tool

-I'm using [Vite](https://vitejs.dev/) as build tool (and for the basic scaffold template), instead of scaffolding with [create-react-app](https://github.com/facebook/create-react-app), which is the default as far as I'm aware.
+I'm using [Vite](https://vitejs.dev/) as build tool (and for the basic scaffold template), instead of scaffolding with [create-react-app](https://github.com/facebook/create-react-app), which seemed to be the default for a time.

 So far the experience is good.
 The dev server boots up **a lot** faster!
 I've yet to actually build and push to a produciton environment, so we'll see how it goes when we get there.

-test update

 ### Frameworks, language, etc.